 CONSTRUCTION OF AN

-In some other texts the process of integration
+In other texts the process of integration is explained,

-Integration In this page we'll dwell on the procedure of developing
+Integration In this page we'll dwell on the procedure of developping

 integrative websites.
 These insights will progress together with the experience